lucia-auth/lucia/documentation-v2/content/guidebook/sign-in-with-email-and-password/sveltekit.md

 ### Validate tokens

-`validateEmailVerificationToken()` will get the token and delete it if it exists.
+`validateEmailVerificationToken()` will get the token and delete all tokens belonging to the user (which includes the used token).
 We recommend handling this in a transaction or a batched query.
+It thens check the expiration with [`isWithinExpiration()`](), provided by Lucia, which checks if the current time is within the provided expiration time (in milliseconds).

 It will throw if the token is invalid.

 ```ts
 // lib/server/token.ts